smheidrich/non-go-terraform-provider-assessment/README.md

 ## Debugging

+### Terraform

 You won't get *anywhere* without the `TF_LOG=debug` and `TF_LOG=trace` env var settings, which make the Terraform CLI print out more detailed information about what is happening as it communicates with the provider.

 In particular, both will log the provider's stderr messages which are otherwise swallowed, and `trace` will log which RPC calls are being made to the provider.

+### gRPC

+To debug the provider-side gRPC, the `GRPC_TRACE=all GRPC_VERBOSITY=DEBUG` env vars were already mentioned.
+If your provider is launched by Terraform and not started manually in a separate terminal for debugging, you'll also have to set `TF_LOG=debug` or `TF_LOG=trace` to let Terraform forward this output to its own console logs.
+Note that the output is *very* verbose, so this only makes sense to use for difficult, lower-level gRPC issues.

 ## Miscellaneous resources